↑

 • 1 cup Alfredo sauce

-• 1 cup three Italian Asiago, Parmesan, and Romano cheese blend
+• 1 cup of three Italian Asiago, Parmesan, and Romano cheese blend, shredded

 • 4 tablespoons unsalted butter